Varidsaraa/Burger/README.md

 # Burger
-It was the lesson from Codeacdemy
+It was the lesson from Codeacdemy that created with HTML.